OrienteerBAP/Orienteer-Guidebook/creating_your_first_business_application.md

   * Set the parameter **Tab**: *Contacts*.
 Now a separate tab named *Contacts* will show the list of contacts linked to the particular customer.
   * Set **Visualization**: *table*.
 This kind of visualization enables UI elements like **Create** or **Save** buttons etc, that will be useful for creating and managing contacts.

+After this,

 ### ...
+Now think of using the app we have just created.
+The users are free to enter contacts in any manner they like.
+They will each write the word *email* in another way (like *E-mail*).
+They will enter data in the way that you won't be able to analyze and index.

+For the start, let us make it so that each customer may have several separate contact records.
+These contacts will show on a separate tab of each customer.
+The type of each contact will be selectable from a drop box.

   * Link type properties.
   * UML